AlexH-HankIT/phpietadmin-gui/README.md

     - [ ] LVM/Add logical volume: When a letter is entered it displays NaN (it should automatically switch to the lowest)
     - [ ] Can't add logical volumes
     - [ ] Can't extend logical volume ("The size cannot be smaller or equal!")
+    - [ ] Bootstrap table jumbs back to top, if a nested table is displayed
+    - [ ] JavaScript problems in ietusers menu

 ## Roadmap
 In version 0.6: